How Many Significant Figures In 1.0000

 • Example: The number 2345 has four significant figures because all digits are non-zero.

 • Example: In the number 1200, the two trailing zeros are not considered significant, so 1200 has two significant figures.
-However, this can be ambiguous, and scientific notation is often used to clarify significance.
+Still, this can be ambiguous, and scientific notation is often used to clarify significance.

 • Example: In the number 1.230, the trailing zero is significant, so 1.230 has four significant figures.